-Commentary We are required to give an opinion on whether the other information published together with the audited financial statements including the Annual Governance Statement and Narrative Report is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-No inconsistencies have been identified We plan to issue an unmodified opinion in this respect - refer to Appendix I We are required to report on a number of matters by exception in a number of areas: if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. • where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
-We have nothing to report on these matters We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
-Note that work is not required as the Council does not exceed the threshold; We have completed the majority of work under the Code and expect to be able to certify the completion of the audit when we give our audit opinion
+Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements including the Annual Governance Statement and Narrative Report is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+No inconsistencies have been identified We plan to issue an unmodified opinion in this respect - refer to Appendix I Matters on which we We are required to report on a number of matters by exception in a number of areas: report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+We have nothing to report on these matters Specified procedures for Whole of Government We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
+Accounts Note that work is not required as the Council does not exceed the threshold; Certification of the closure of the audit We have completed the majority of work under the Code and expect to be able to certify the completion of the audit when we give our audit opinion